-Kanishka marks Atul Kochhar’s return to the London restaurant scene after the chef left Benares under a Twitter cloud.
-Kochhar was the first-ever Indian chef to win a Michelin star, when he worked at Tamarind in the early noughties, an accolade he repeated at Benares.
+Atul Kochhar was the first-ever Indian chef to win a Michelin star, when he worked at Tamarind in the early noughties, a trick he then repeated at Benares.
 Kanishka marks his return to the London scene, and here he is focusing on the little-known food of the Seven Sister States, which border China, Tibet and Burma in the far north-east of India, which means an expanded range of dishes like lentil dumplings with tamarind chutney and guinea fowl noodle soup.
-This may all sound pretty esoteric, but the cooking here is much more approachable than we’re used to from Kochhar.
+This may all sound pretty esoteric, but the cooking here is both delicious and much more approachable than what we’re used to from Kochhar.

-Some of what we ate impressed very much.
-Venison tartare (standing in for the region’s staple meat of yak) made for a vibrantly chilli-accented starter, while goat curry to follow, redolent of smoke and pepper, would make a fine meal with a bowl of the deeply flavoured black dal and a basket of fresh roti, perhaps with a side order of the startlingly pungent onion salad – cutting through all that richness – and naan bread so moreish that, even when completely full, you want seconds.
+Venison tartare (standing in for the region’s staple meat of yak) made for a vibrantly chilli-accented starter, while goat curry, redolent of smoke and pepper, would make a fine meal in itself with a bowl of the deeply flavoured black dal, strikingly pungent onion salad – cutting through all that richness – and naan bread so moreish that, even when completely full, you want seconds.

-Eating here does not come cheap: a starter of lamb and chilli stir fry with grilled bok choy, though fine in itself, seemed too simple for the prices (starters are around £15), while chicken tikka simmered in tomato and fenugreek gravy (at £24), but both are exceptional in their execution, the latter demonstrating tandoor cooking at its best.
+Eating here does not come cheap: a starter of lamb and chilli stir-fry with grilled bok choy seemed simple for the prices (starters are around £15), as too chicken tikka simmered in tomato and fenugreek gravy (at £24), but both are exceptional in their execution, the latter demonstrating tandoor cooking at its best.